nthobbs50/YellowstoneWillows/README.md

     height of individual willows at the end of the growing season.
     Metadata are found in fall_height_data_metadata.pdf.

-2.  browsing_data_2003_2020.csv contains plant level obserevations of the number of stems browsed out of a sample of observed stems on individual willow plants during spring.
+2.  browsing_data_2003_2020.csv contains annual plant level observations of the number of stems browsed out of a sample of observed stems on individual willow plants during spring.
 Meta data are found in browsing_data_metadata.pdf

-3.  spring_height_data_metadata.pdf contains
+3.  spring_height_data_metadata.pdf contains -annual observations of

-    -   observations of heights of individual willows at the begining of the growing season well_data_2002_2020.csv
+    heights of individual willows at the beginning of the growing season -annual observations of change in height during the preceding winter -annual observations of change in height during the growing season.
+    Metadata are found in spring_height_data_metadata.pdf.

+4.  mass_inc_loss_data_2003_2017.csv contains data collected annually on -Mass of sample of stems on individual willows during the fall and spring. -Change in stem mass during winter -Change in stem mass during the growing season

+    well_data_2002_2020.csv contains monthly measurements of water table depth during the growing season.
+Metadata are found in well_metadata.pdf